-Cycle through modes and THX using Master Control Knob or ▲ ▼ keys on remote control.
+Select using Master Control Knob or ▲ ▼ keys on remote control.
+To make all modes available, turn THX off.

-Selections are memorized separately for each source and for DTS vs DTS-ES.

-DTS-ES Discrete: The only applicable selection is THX Cinema (6.1, Re-EQ, Timbre Matching).
+Selections are memorized separately for DTS vs DTS-ES Matrix.
+THX Cinema is the only option for 6.1- and 7.1-channel sources (Re-EQ, Timbre Matching).